 The fee for the entire course for the 2022 training is $375 (includes all class materials).
 A limited number of need-based scholarships are available.

 Where are the training classes held?

-What is the commitment to the UC Master Gardener Program?
+What is the commitment to the UC Master Gardener Volunteer Program?

-In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts working at the Master Gardener Helpline.
-Office locations are Half Moon Bay (Mondays 9am-4pm), San Francisco (Wednesdays 10:30am-2pm) and/or Redwood City (Thursdays 9am-4pm).
-In subsequent years, to remain a UC-Certified Master Gardener, 25 hours of UC Master Gardener Program of San Mateo and San Francisco Counties-sponsored volunteer service and 12 hours of continuing education are required.
+In the first year, UC Master Gardener Volunteers are required to complete 50 volunteer service hours, approximately half of which are shifts working at the Master Gardener Helpline.
+In subsequent years, to remain a UC-certified Master Gardener Volunteer, 25 hours of UC Master Gardener Program of San Mateo and San Francisco Counties-sponsored volunteer service and 12 hours of continuing education are required.

 If you have additional questions, please contact us at: email@example.com

-What previous classes enjoyed about the training program:
+What previous class participants enjoyed about the training program: